Tezsure/Tezster-CLI/README.md

 keep developing
 ```

-**Reach out to our [Error section](https://docs.tezster.tech/tezster-cli#common-errors-with-possible-fix) to get walkthrough throughout the known errors.
+**Reach out to our [error section](https://docs.tezster.tech/tezster-cli#common-errors-with-possible-fix) to get walkthrough throughout the known errors.
 For any help or to report any issues please follow the [link](https://github.com/Tezsure/Tezster-CLI/issues).**